jorgenpt/ObjectiveMetrics/README.md

 ([libTouchMetrics.a][download-ios]), its JSON dependency ([libsbjson-ios.a][sbjson-ios]) and import DMTracker.h.

-1. Build the library using the enclosed Xcode project or download a [prebuilt version][download-ios].
+1. Build the library using the enclosed Xcode project.
 2. Link your project with `libTouchMetrics.a` and copy `DMTracker.h`.
 3. Link your project with [the prebuilt][sbjson-ios] `libsbjson-ios.a` (or build your own from https://github.com/stig/json-framework)
 4. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
-5. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
+5. Make sure you send the `DMTracker` a `startWithApplicationId:` message with your application id as soon as your app is starting up, to initialize your session, e.g. in `applicationDidFinishLaunching:`.
+6. Make sure you send the `DMTracker` a `stop` message when your application is shutting down, e.g. in `applicationWillTerminate:`.
-6. Add tracking to any file you want.
+7. Add tracking to any file you want.
 See below for syntax.

 Tracking events
 ---------------